Time series: Non-linear models

 Among other types of non-linear time series models, there are models to represent the changes of variance over time (heteroskedasticity).
 These models represent autoregressive conditional heteroskedasticity (ARCH) and the collection comprises a wide variety of representation (GARCH, TARCH, EGARCH, FIGARCH, CGARCH, etc.).
 Here changes in variability are related to, or predicted by, recent past values of the observed series.
 This is in contrast to other possible representations of locally varying variability, where the variability might be modelled as being driven by a separate time-varying process, as in a doubly stochastic model.

+Other modelling approaches

-In recent work on model-free analyses, wavelet transform based methods (for example locally stationary wavelets and wavelet decomposed neural networks) have gained favor.
+In a recent work on "model-free" analyses (a term often used to refer to analyses that do not rely on modeling the processes evolution over time with a parametric mathematical expression), wavelet transform based methods (for example locally stationary wavelets and wavelet decomposed neural networks) have gained favor.
 Multiscale (often referred to as multiresolution) techniques decompose a given time series, attempting to illustrate time dependence at multiple scales.
 See also Markov switching multifractal (MSMF) techniques for modeling volatility evolution.

-A Hidden Markov model (HMM) is a statistical Markov model in which the system being modeled is assumed to be a Markov process with unobserved (hidden) states.
+A hidden Markov model (HMM) is a statistical Markov model in which the system being modeled is assumed to be a Markov process with unobserved (hidden) states.
 An HMM can be considered as the simplest dynamic Bayesian network.
 HMM models are widely used in speech recognition, for translating a time series of spoken words into text.

+Many of these models are collected in the python package sktime.